nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">

-    :information_source: **Info:** If your command is `find t/`
+    :information_source: **Info:** If your command is `find t/`, TinS will return all internships with no `TAG` field.
 </div>

-* After keying in your `find` command, TinS will find related internships based on your chosen fields and provided keywords, displaying them in the List Panel.
+* After keying in your `find` command, TinS will find internships that fulfil all your requirements given, displaying them in the List Panel.
 * To view all Internship in TinS again, simply enter the `list` command.

 Example: TinS has 7 internship listings. `find c/tech t/important` would return the list of internships with `COMPANY`